-Fixing specifications are one of the main elements that have changed in this updated standard.
+Fixing specifications are one of the main elements that have changed in this revision.

 More stringent fixing specifications will introduce an element of clipping on all roofs laid in single lap tiles.
 Clipping, in particular, is widely acknowledged as the most time consuming means of mechanical fixing and traditionally involves the use of either two-piece aluminium or stainless steel clips and nails.

 A quick guide to the minimum fixing requirements is as follows:

 For all roof areas and rafter pitches, every tile should be mechanically fixed with at least a nail, a clip, or a combination of these options that provide adequate combined resistance to the wind uplift loads on the tiles.